miracuse/miracuse.github.io/docs/gm_pages/first_session.md

 ### Introducing the Team

-On the day of the session you'll start off by having the players make their characters. _Miracuse_ is designed such that the [mechanical process](../game_sheets.html) is pretty straightforward.
+On the day of the session you'll start off by having the players make their characters. _Miracuse_ is designed to keep the [mechanical process](../game_sheets.html) quick and straightforward.
 Some Players will choose a class and be ready to play in thirty seconds.
 Others may spend a few minutes exploring the tool, reading documentation, and playing with character concepts.
 Try to coax everyone towards being ready in ten minutes or less.

 When everyone has a class, move into introductions.
 Have each player provide a name and a description for their character.
-Use the questions on the Roleplay pages for each class under _Equipment and Appearance_.
+Use the _Equipment and Appearance_ questions on the Roleplay pages for each class.
 This will help players flesh out their avatars, giving them life outside their stat blocks.

 ---